 What is the reason for this disparity?
 Why do some companies fail miserably while others shine and thrive?
 The answer appears to lie in the presence or absence of an ability to respond effectively to a quickly changing market environment.
 The guiding principle in the current technology development market is “innovate or perish,” and that means today’s product vendors are faced with the inescapable task of determining just how much disruptive innovation they need to embrace.

-We can gain some clarity here by recognizing that a basic division exists among these companies.
+We should accept and recognize that a fundamental division exists among these companies.
 We might think of this as “type A” versus “type B.” At one end of the scale, there are type A vendors with product lines that change very little.
 These vendors provide their customers with the same products over long periods.
 Their buyers do not expect any groundbreaking or revolutionary innovations.
 Instead, they expect reliable supply and high quality they can always count on.
-Examples of such products include car steering wheels equipped with simple contacts and controls and elementary electronic components like sensors or basic semiconductors.
+Examples of such products include car steering wheels equipped with simple contacts and controls and elementary electronic components like sensors or essential semiconductors.
 The design process for these products is based on continuity and requires strict quality control while keeping risks small and maintaining high-cost awareness.
 The organizations that make these products take pride in delivering quality products at reasonable prices over the course of decades.